Argonne-National-Laboratory/ISOmodel/README.md

 | 11    | 2.24457               | 1.687                | 0.557571      |

 ### ElecEquipExt ###

+**Untested** - Exterior equipment defaults to zero at the moment, so it is untested.

 | Month | Monthly ElecEquipExt  | Hourly ElecEquipExt  | Difference    |
 |-------|-----------------------|----------------------|---------------|
 | 0     | 0                     | 0                    | 0             |